saberworks/massassi-static/source/programs/index.md

 title: Editing Programs
 ---

+**Update 2021** If JK Hub is still down, and if you can't find what you're looking for here, please ask on the forums, probably someone has a copy.

 **Update 2016:** If you can't find what you're looking for here, or if there are broken links, try the [tools section](http://jkhub.net/library/tools.php) of [JK